elkins2k/GA_Project1/readme.md

+This is a Tower of Hanoi game.
+Objective is to move all disks on left most stack, to the far right, moving one disk at a time without placing a larger disk on a smaller disk.

+Winning the game grabs a random "winner" GIF from GIPHY API

 - game board
     - header area = prompts that inform player what is expected from them next
     - game board = play area with 3 sections/pegs and discs